-While cobwebs and spiders may make good fall decorations, it's no treat if they give you the creepy crawlies.
-There are many different types of spiders and they come in all different sizes, colors and shapes.
-Luckily even though some people may get a slight reaction to spider bites, there are no poisonous spiders native to Pennsylvania.
-So if you just can't deal with the spiders any longer, give us a call and we can come out and do a treatment for you.
+While cobwebs and spiders may make excellent fall decorations, it's no treat if they give you the creepy crawlies.
+There are many different types of spiders, and they come in all different sizes, colors, and shapes.
+Luckily, even though some people may get a slight reaction to spider bites, there are no poisonous spiders native to Pennsylvania.
+So if you just can't deal with the spiders any longer, give us a call, and we can come out and do a treatment for you.

-Whether you want just the exterior treated or both your interior and exterior treated, here are a few things to make your treatment more successful:
+Whether you want just the exterior treated or both your interior and exterior treated, here are a few things to make your spider control treatment more successful.

 Preferably the day before your scheduled treatment, take a broom and knock down any cobwebs that may be hanging around.
-We spray under your eaves, around your window and door frames, and up into your porch ceiling so concentrate on these areas.
-This will ensure good coverage of our spray to the exterior of your home.
+Concentrate on the following areas, because we spray under your eaves, around your window and door frames, and your porch ceiling.
+This will ensure proper coverage of our spray to the exterior of your home.

 If you are planning on having the exterior of your home washed, do it before your treatment.